parvans/Random_walk/README.md

 This Project create three balls in a defined area of the screen.
 Then, moves the three balls randomly in that area.

 #### Future Improvements
-This Project can be future enhanced by adding different animations to each ball.
+This Project can be further enhanced by adding different animations to each ball.